skar45/e-commerce/README.md

 ```
 docker-compose up
 ````
-Requires ENV variables for Stripe key, postgres and redis in ./server postgres and redis urls must reference the service name in docker-compose.yml
+Requires ENV variables for Stripe key, postgres and redis in ./server.

+Postgres and redis urls must reference the service name in docker-compose.yml

 ## Demo